 The device requires no heat strips, tapes, or wraps, which require enormous energy to power.
 Moreover, there are no brittle wires to break or inaccurate thermostats to monitor.
 The heat exchanging device overcomes the inherent problems of traditional heating methods for air sampling lines.
 There are no cold spots in the hose.

-When condensation contamination in air sample lines, or worse, when condensation is sucked in to the analytic device, requiring extensive decontamination time, a heat exchanging device is your solution.
+When condensation contamination in air sample lines, or worse, when condensation is sucked in to the analytic device, requiring extensive decontamination time, the AHE™ is your solution.